topranks/homerlabs/labs/evpnlab/README.md

 ### External connections

 Two 'CORE' devices are also part of the lab.
 These are cRPD devices intended to act as a basic way to test routing outside of the VXLAN fabric.
-Each Spine switch has a link to one of the Core switches.
+Each Spine switch has a link to one of the Core routers.
+The two core devices also have a direct link over which they run unicast IBGP.
 The core devices announce only a default route to the Spine layer.
-On the Spine side the BGP sessions terminate in the WMF_PROD overlay routing instance, and the Spine announces all local and EVPN routes to the cores.
+On the Spine side the BGP sessions terminate in the WMF_PROD VRF, and the Spine announces all local and EVPN routes to the cores.

 Worth noting is the configuration in the outbound policy towards the COREs on the SPINE devices:
 ```